**The Foundation has transitioned to a new application portal. Please read the following instructions carefully before beginning your application.**

 - New users: will need to establish an account before accessing the application.
 Be sure to use an email address that is monitored and that a record of that email address and password is kept.

-- Please note, if you if you have applied online to the Davis Conservation Foundation, you should use the same login information for the Davis Family Foundation.
+- Please note, if you if you have applied online to the Davis Conservation Foundation or Davis Educational Foundation, you should use the same login information for the Davis Family Foundation.

 Grant Review Process